-By way of additional comparison: the Type 1 fonts are frozen and will not be developed further, while the OpenType fonts continue to be actively maintained and developed.
+Additional comparisons: the Type 1 fonts are frozen and will not be developed further, while the OpenType fonts continue to be actively maintained and developed.
 For instance, the OpenType fonts support more languages, with a variety of visual improvements to their glyphs and spacing.
 Lucida OpenType is also one of the few font sets currently supporting OpenType mathematical typesetting, and (uniquely, to our knowledge) provides a bold math variant.
-The regular-weight Lucida OpenType math font includes a newly-designed script alphabet design.
+The regular-weight Lucida OpenType math font includes a newly-designed script alphabet.

 To order the fonts in either format, please use this online order form for the Lucida fonts.
 (By the way, other TeX-related items, including software and journal issues, are available through the TUG store.)